Updated January 2022

 Insurance companies rely on professional adjusters to negotiate and fight accident claims.
-In order to deal with these professionals, you need a skilled attorney to protect your rights.
-We know your rights and the applicable laws.
-We are your advocates.
-We are experts at negotiating with powerful insurance companies.
-50 years of experience counts.
+You need a skilled attorney to protect your rights to deal with these professionals.

-We make the legal process as stress free as possible.
-We focus on recovering compensation for you – while you focus on your physical and emotional recovery.
+We make the legal process as stress-free as possible.
+We focus on recovering compensation for you while focusing on your physical and emotional recovery.

 If you or a loved one is injured or a victim of an auto accident, please call my office at 312-346-8465 or contact us using the form below.